Back to Blog

 • Each point typically reduces your rate by 0.125% to 0.25%

-Whether you're considering conventional or FHA financing, buydowns can work with most loan types.
+Whether you're looking at conventional or FHA financing, buydowns work with most loan types.
+The FHA vs. conventional comparison can help you figure out which loan program is the right starting point.

 Here's What Matters